-Fishermen return from sea with big catch, no place to sell
+At sea during pandemic, fishermen return to stormy times

 Silveira was helping a vessel that pulled up to his dockside fish shop in Chula Vista, south of San Diego, with 35,000 pounds (15,875 kilograms) of tuna.
 They decided to package most of what would normally be sold locally and fly it to other states like Florida and Texas.

-Wholesaler Dave Rudie of Catalina Offshore bought from another boat with 30,000 pounds (13,600 kilograms), though his sales have plummeted.
+Wholesaler Dave Rudie of Catalina Offshore bought from another boat with 30,000 pounds (13,600 kilograms), though his restaurant sales have plummeted.
 He's offering it to the public for $7.99 a pound at his warehouse.

 "I made a commitment to the boat, so I bought the fish and am doing the best I can to still pay fishermen, but it is a challenge, for sure," he said.
 "These are strange and unusual times.
 But I do see some future: We all have to eat."